The hand-hewn beams, wooden floors and paneling of the 150-year-old main farmhouse create a cozy, comfortable, informal atmosphere. The building has

 Tent camping is also welcome.

-There are also plenty of nearby options for more luxurious accommodations (see here).
+There are also plenty of nearby options for other accommodations in the local region.